 Research in Conservation Biology

 My students and I identify as both conservation biologists and restoration ecologists.
 Conservation biologists are guided by an underlying set ethical principles, including the belief that species and ecosystems should be preserved, ecological complexity and evolution should continue, and biodiversity has intrinsic value.
-Through their research, conservation biologists aim to achieve three primary goals: 1) to document biodiversity on earth, 2) to investigate human impacts on species and ecosystems, and 3) to develop practical approaches to conserve and restore species and ecosystems.
-Restoration ecology, which is a relatively new multidisciplinary field of study, is considered a branch of conservation biology.
-Grounded in theory and experimentation from the ecological sciences, restoration ecology provides the science essential to the practice and art of ecological restoration, which can be defined as the process of assisting the recovery of a degraded ecosystem.
+Conservation biologists aim to achieve three primary goals: 1) to document biodiversity on earth, 2) to investigate human impacts on species and ecosystems, and 3) to develop practical approaches to conserve and restore species and ecosystems.
+Restoration ecology, which is a relatively new multidisciplinary field of study, is a branch of conservation biology.
+Grounded in theory and experimentation from the ecological sciences, restoration ecology provides the science essential to the practice and art of ecological restoration – the process of assisting the recovery of a degraded ecosystem.

 Overview of Research in my Lab